This post may contain affiliate links. Read my full disclosure policy.

 Olive oil or Melted butter for brushing

 1 C Melty cheese- such as mozzarella or queso fresco- optional

 - Make the dough: Combine the flour, baking powder, salt, and sugar in the bowl of a stand mixer fitted with the dough hook.
 In a medium bowl, whisk the yogurt, egg and add 1-1/2 cups of lukewarm water and the oil.
 Mix.
 Pour the yogurt mixture into the flour mixture and mix on low speed until a soft, sticky dough starts to clump around the hook, about 5 minutes.
 If the dough seems too wet, add more flour, 1 tsp. at a time.

 - Make the chutney: Place all the chutney ingredients in a food processor and pulse until uniformly granular.

-- On a lightly floured surface, roll a dough ball into a 5-inch circle.
-Spread 1 T of the chutney in the center, leaving a 1/2-inch border.
+- On a lightly floured surface, roll out a dough ball into a 5-inch circle.
+Spread 1 tablespoon of the chutney in the center, leaving a 1/2-inch border.
 Sprinkle 1 tablespoon of cheese over the chutney.
 Gather the borders to form a pouch (see picture) pinching it to seal in the filling.
 Turn the pouch pinched side down and, using very light pressure, roll it into a 6-inch circle.
 Transfer to a parchment-lined baking sheet.
 Layer rolled out naan with parchment until ready to grill.

 - Prepare a medium charcoal or gas grill fire and wipe grates with a lightly oiled paper towel.
 Grill the breads in batches pinched side down, covered, until they puff up and the undersides brown lightly in places, 2 to 3 minutes.
 Turn over and cook the other side, covered, until grill marks form and the naan are cooked through 2 to 3 minutes.